Aryan123860/Stock-Portfolio-Optimization/README.md

 This project focuses on **optimizing stock portfolios** using quantitative finance techniques.
 The goal is to maximize returns while minimizing risk through efficient asset allocation.

 ## 📂 Files in the Repository
-- `Stock_portfolio_optimization_fin.ipynb` - Jupyter Notebook containing the code and analysis for stock portfolio optimization.
+- `Stock_portfolio_optimization_upd.ipynb` - Jupyter Notebook containing the code and analysis for stock portfolio optimization.
 - `README.md` - Project documentation.

 ## 📊 Key Features